 After leaving Mick Mars, this guitar went to a famous guitar collector, where it attracted the attention of many famous guitarists.
 Rudolf Schenker and Matthias Jabs of the Scorpions, a leading German band, and Richie Sambora of Bon Jovi were among the many who acquired this guitar.

 In Japan, Tamio Okuda and PATA of X JAPAN visited this guitar, played it, and even lent it out for recordings.
-Miraculously, the guitar landed in the hands of TC Gakki in Shin-Okubo, Tokyo.
+Later, by a miraculous coincidence, this guitar was sold to a shop in Shin-Okubo, Tokyo, calledTCGAKKIThe guitar was then miraculously sent down to the "Shin-Okubo" in Shin-Okubo, Tokyo.
 Now, who will have the honor of being the next owner of such an extraordinary guitar?

-This is a picture of Mick Mars holding this guitar with great care.
-It's really cool.
+This is a photo of Mick Mars holding this guitar with great care.
+It is really cool.

 Both the guitar and Mr. Mick Mars.
 (At a music store in California)